TheoBa/iacps_LLM/README.md

-# lolSTats
+# L'IA c'est pas sorcier : LLM edition

-Streamlit application side projects for LLM - few shot learning discovery
+Streamlit application support for a LLM educational video and a little introduction challenge to few-shot learning

 ## Requirements